TurboStarter vs

 Makerkit is a premium, web-first Next.js SaaS starter kit with multi-tenancy, billing, admin tooling, and Playwright E2E testing.
-TurboStarter stays simple for web-only MVPs and includes mobile + browser extension apps in one repo when you need them.
+TurboStarter also ships unit and E2E tests, stays simple for web-only MVPs, and includes mobile + browser extension apps in one repo when you need them.

-Quick verdict: TurboStarter is the better default choice for most founders because it stays simple while covering more product surfaces.
-Choose Makerkit only if you specifically want its web-first ecosystem and Playwright E2E setup.
+Quick verdict: TurboStarter is the better default choice for most founders because it stays simple while covering more product surfaces - with solid test coverage, plus Expo mobile and a browser extension in Core.

 One product foundation vs a web-first stack ecosystem